jeremiahsnapp/dev-lxc/README.md

 #### Destroy cluster

-Use the following command to destroy the cluster's servers and also destroy their unique images if you want to build them from scratch.
+Use the following command to destroy the cluster's servers.

 ```
-dev-lxc destroy -u
+dev-lxc destroy
 ```

 #### Use commands against specific servers